agilly/un-cnvc/README.md

-# un-cnvc: the Unimaginatively-Named Copy Number Variant Caller
+# UN-CNVc: the Unimaginatively-Named Copy Number Variant Caller
-A fast way to call copy number variants from SNP callsets

 > We would like to thank the United Nations for serendipitously lending their name to our caller.

+## Rationale
+Unlike all of the CNV callers we know, `UN-CNVc` uses VCFs to call copy number variants.
+It is able to call CNVs on 1,500 samples using VCFs called using 20x depth WGS data in _20 minutes_ with basic mapping/reducing.

 ## Prerequisites
 To run UN-CNVc, you will need :